kaiyuhou/nprint/index.md

 nprint -P test.pcap -p 20
 ```

-* Take a nPrint file and reverse it into a PCAP
+* Take nPrint file and reverse it into a PCAP

 ```
-nprint -N test.npt -w test.pcap
+nprint -N test.npt -W test.pcap
 ```

 * Include a relative timestamp for each packet, capturing timeseries information: